projectnessie/iceberg-catalog-migrator/README.md

 * If the migration is successful but deletion of some tables form source catalog is failed, summary will mention that these table names were written into the `failed_to_delete.txt` file and logs will capture the failure reason.
 Do not operate these tables from the source catalog and user will have to delete them manually.

-### B.4)  executes the migration and out of 1000 tables.
+### B.4)  Executes the migration and out of 1000 tables.
 But manually aborts the migration by killing the process.

-To determine the number of migrated tables, the user can either review the log or use the listTables() function in the target catalog.
+To determine the number of migrated tables, the user can either review the log or use the `listTables()` function in the target catalog.
 In the event of an abort, migrated tables may not be deleted from the source catalog, and users should avoid manipulating them from there.
-If necessary, users can manually remove these tables from the source catalog or attempt a bulk migration to transfer all tables from the source catalog.
+To recover, users can manually remove these tables from the source catalog or attempt a bulk migration to transfer all tables from the source catalog.

 ### B.5) Users need to move away from one catalog to another with selective tables (maybe want to move only the production tables, test tables, etc)